Can I take phentermine along with the Thrive HCG Weight Loss Program and/or Lipotropic Injections?

 Though it helps many people, this medication may sometimes cause addiction.
 This risk may be higher if you have a substance use disorder (such as overuse of or addiction to drugs/alcohol).
 Do not increase your dose, take it more often, or use it for a longer time than prescribed.
 Properly stop the medication when so directed.

-This medication may stop working well after you have been taking it for a several weeks.
+This medication may stop working well after you have been taking it for several weeks.
 Talk with your doctor if this medication stops working.
 Do not increase the dose unless directed by your doctor.
 Your doctor may direct you to stop taking this medication.